-- · Use a four (4) conductor, shielded, stranded cable between the Single Zone Art Cool Mirror outdoor unit and the indoor unit. - Minimum 18 gauge shielded CVVS or CPEVS cable. - · Insulation material as required by local code. - Rated for continuous exposure of temperatures up to 140°F. - Maximum allowable cable length: 984 feet. - Firmly attach the cable; provide slack but secure in a way to prevent external forces from being imparted on the terminal block. - Wiring should be completed without splices. - Terminate the cable shield to a grounded surface at the outdoor unit only.
+- For power / communication wires between the Single Zone outdoor unit and the indoor unit, use a four (4) conductor, stranded, shielded or unshielded wire.
+If shielded, the wire must be grounded to the chassis at the outdoor unit only. - Minimum 18 gauge CVVS or CPEVS cable. - Insulation material as required by local code. - Rated for continuous exposure of temperatures up to 140°F. - Maximum allowable cable length: 984 feet. - Firmly attach the cable; provide slack but secure in a way to prevent external forces from being imparted on the terminal block. - · Wiring should be completed without splices.

 - Always verify the communication cable is connected to a communications terminal on the Single Zone unit.
 Never apply line voltage power to the communication cable connection.
-If contact is made, the PCBs may be damaged. - The shield of the communications cable connecting the outdoor unit to the indoor unit should be grounded only to the outdoor unit frame. - Tie the shield of each cable segment together using a wire nut at each indoor unit.
-Maintain polarity throughout the communication network. - Position the outdoor unit communications cables away from the power wiring.
-Refer to minimum spacing requirements provided in Table 19. - Never use a common multiple-core communications cable.
+If contact is made, the PCBs may be damaged. - The shield of the communications cable connecting the outdoor unit to the indoor unit should be grounded only to the outdoor unit frame. - Tie the shield of each cable segment together using a wire nut at the indoor unit.
+Maintain polarity throughout the communication network. - Position the incoming power to the outdoor unit away from the power / communications cables from the outdoor unit to the indoor unit. - Never use a common multiple-core communications cable.
 Each communications bus shall be provided a separate cable (i.e., between outdoor unit and indoor unit).